-The large electrical corporation\Large Electrical Corporation must provide an overview narrative that explains the key elements of its risk modeling approach and definitions.
-The narrative must detail how the large electrical corporation\Large Electrical Corporation will compare the potential wildfire risk and reliability impacts of undergrounding\Undergrounding to alternative mitigations.
+The large electrical corporation arge Electrical Corporation must provide an overview narrative that explains the key elements of its risk modeling approach and definitions.
+The narrative must detail how the large electrical corporation arge Electrical Corporation will compare the potential wildfire risk and reliability impacts of undergrounding Undergrounding to alternative mitigations.
 Alternative Mitigations.
-The overview must describe the methodology and underlying intent of the large electrical corporation's\Large Electrical Corporation's risk assessment in no more than five pages, inclusive of all narratives, bullet point lists, and any graphics.
-The overview narrative should also include any additional Key Decision-Making Metrics (KDMMs) proposed the Large Electrical Corporation and the enterprise diagram as required by Section 2.7.3 below.
+The overview must describe the methodology and underlying intent of the large electrical corporation's Large Electrical Corporation's risk assessment in no more than five pages, inclusive of all narratives, bullet point lists, and any graphics.
+The overview narrative should also include any addition be expected by Electrical Corporation and the enterprise diagram as required by Section 2.7.3 below.